albertsundjaja/melbourne-house-price/README.md

 Dataset used is available inside the data folder as a csv file

+`data_preparation.ipynb` is a Jupyter Notebook file containing all the codes that were used to analyze and produce charts.

 ## Results <a name="results"></a>

+Full result discussion is available in this [medium article](https://medium.com/@albertsundjaja/effect-of-covid-19-pandemic-to-melbourne-housing-market-8f8bfb56fe86).

 ## Licensing and Acknowledgements <a name="license"></a>